What is Extinction?

 If one species goes extinct, it has a domino effect on entire ecosystems.
 Within our lifetime, humans have caused an alarming rate of extinction.
 Animals and plants are dying out 1,000 times faster because of environmental damage from human beings.

+According to scientists, climate warming scenarios could spell disaster for our planet’s inhabitants.
+Shockingly, an alarming 15-37% of species may face extinction by 2050.
 The extinction crisis is only growing, becoming more of a reality every day.

 What Causes Extinction?

+Tens of species are vanishing from the face of the Earth every day.
 Many reasons lead to extinction, and most of them happen because of human activity.

 Sometimes, genetic factors play a role in species extinction.
 With inbreeding and the loss of genetic diversity in a population, it’s reported that mutation increases extinction risk.